etiennebr/rstdocs/Applications/Feature Extraction/LineSegmentDetection.rst

 +-------------+--------------------------+----------------------------------+

 **Input Image**
  Input image on which lines will be detected.

 **Output Detected lines**
  Output detected line segments (vector data).

 **Elevation management**
 This group of parameters allows to manage elevation values.
 Supported formats are SRTM, DTED or any geotiff.
 DownloadSRTMTiles application could be a useful tool to list/download tiles related to a product.

-- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles
+- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles.

 - **Geoid File:** Use a geoid grid to get the height above the ellipsoid in case there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles.
 A version of the geoid can be found on the OTB website (http://hg.orfeo-toolbox.org/OTB-Data/raw-file/404aa6e4b3e0/Input/DEM/egm96.grd).